Herber230/bishal-swing-app/docs/ARCHITECTURE.md

 - `app`: Contains the pages of the application.
 This is for the Next.js framework and it contains the implementation of the pages.
 - `coverage`: Contains the coverage reports.
 This is for the Jest testing framework and it is updated automatically.
 - `docs`: Contains the documentation files.
 This is for the project documentation.
+- `messages`: Contains the messages files.
+This is for the i18n configuration to support multiple languages.
 - `node_modules`: Contains the Node.js modules.
 This is for the Node.js framework and it is updated automatically.
 - `public`: Contains the public files.
 This is for the public files of the application.
 - `src`: Contains the source code of the application.
 Here is the main place of the development work.